"Lies wouldn't exist but for believers"

 If someone tells a lie, and no one believes it, is the teller actually lying?

-As we favor reality over belief, we aren't so easily deceived, and our lives will go better.
+As we favor reality over belief, we aren't so easily deceived nor frequently punished for misrepresenting reality in our own minds, and our lives will go better.
 Reality, which never lies, guarantees it.